ddelong/ddelong.github.io/_posts/2005-02-14-a-quick-note-about-protected-entries.md

 categories:
   - Site News
 ---
-From time to time, I&#8217;ll be putting up protected entries (such as the [other post today](/weblog/2005/02/14/vday-surprise/)).
+From time to time, I'll be putting up protected entries (such as the [other post today](/weblog/2005/02/14/vday-surprise/)).
 If you want to read it, contact me.

-This is mostly a measure to keep some of my more personal stories away from the general public that&#8217;s probably here simply for my tech analysis.
-Don&#8217;t feel intimidated about asking.
-I&#8217;ll give you the password most likely.
+This is mostly a measure to keep some of my more personal stories away from the general public that's probably here simply for my tech analysis.
+Don't feel intimidated about asking.
+I'll give you the password most likely.